-Adam Chodzko is an artist who explores the interactions and possibilities of human behaviour by investigating the space of consciousness between how we think we are and what we could become?
-Working across media, from video installation to subtle interventions, with a practice that moves between the gallery and wider social engagement, his work invents possibilities for collective imagination, wondering how, through play with the visual, we might perceive more deeply in order to transform our connections with others?
+Adam Chodzko is a contemporary visual artist exploring the interactions and possibilities of our beliefs and behaviours.
+Investigating the space between what we think we are and what we could become his heterogeneous body of work ranges from video, performance, drawing and sculpture to socially-engaged processes and is situated both in the gallery and ‘non-art’ public sites beyond it.
+His art invents possibilities for collective imagination, wondering how, through our play with the visual, we might perceive our world more deeply, in order to transform our connections with others?

-Working directly with the networks of people and places that surround him Chodzko focuses on the relational politics of culture’s edges, endings, losses, displacements, transitions and disappearances through ‘looking awry’; a provocative working with the ‘wrong’ place, or time, or question (‘getting the wrong end of the stick and using it as a compass needle’).
-He often ‘outsources’ seers as ‘image moderators’, beyond a field of knowledge’s usual constituencies and experts, in order to catalyse new productive mistranslations of our everyday environments.
+Working directly with the networks of people and places that surround him Chodzko focuses on the relational politics of culture’s edges, endings, losses, displacements, transitions and disappearances.
+He uses a process of ‘looking awry’; a provocative working with the ‘wrong’ place, or time, or question; ‘getting the wrong end of the stick and using it as a compass needle! ’.
+His artworks often involve ‘outsourcing’ perception to others so that they become ‘seers’ and ‘image moderators.’
+He aims to access imaginative spaces beyond a field of knowledge’s usual constituencies and experts, in order to catalyse new productive mistranslations of our everyday environments.

-Chodzko’s creative system draws together into a single body of work contexts as diverse and heterogeneous as communication, consciousness, attention, perception, disavowal, embodiment, migration, ritual, ethnography, digital technology, ecology, climate change, place, identity, history, etc. His artworks are frequently catalysed by imagining a collapse of the category of Art, or the necessity for a ritualistic sacrificing of it (acknowledging art’s precarity whilst questioning its frequent insularity), requiring not only a new audience and new forms of artist, but also a new empowered status for the art object.
+Chodzko’s creative system weaves together, into a single body of work (imagined as a living body and a garden), contexts as diverse as communication, consciousness, attention, perception, disavowal, embodiment, belief, magick, ritual, ethnography, digital technology, ecology, climate change, migration, place, identity, history, community, etc. His artworks are often catalysed by envisaging a collapse of the category of Art, or imagining a necessity for a ‘ritualistic sacrificing of Art’ in order to create an existential change.
+Acknowledging art’s precarity, whilst questioning art’s frequent insularity, Chodzko wonders whether art might require not only a new audience and new forms of artist, but also a new empowered status for the art object?

 The latter work explores the relationship and flow of images between a western European social-networking site (for teenagers) and an image moderator, based in the Philippines, whose job it is to monitor this flood of digital photographs, in order to flag up those whose contents might be deemed ‘bad.’
 Deep Above (2015) and Rising (2013) continues to expose this process of making sense of imagery in relation to our collective and individual responses to the threat of climate change.
-These works speculate that, inadvertently, a repurposing of ‘art thinking’ might be the only way of short-circuiting the psychological paralysis to take action in order to avert climate change caused by our brains’ evolutionary hard wiring, while Sleepers (2016) explores our empathic projections in relation to the spectacle of the unconsciousness of others.
+These works speculate that, inadvertently, a repurposing of ‘art thinking’ might be the only way of short-circuiting our brains’ evolutionary hard wiring to bypass the psychological paralysis we experience over taking the necessary action in order to avert the climate emergency , while Sleepers (2016) explores our empathic projections in relation to the spectacle of the unconsciousness of others.
 Channel, Rupture, 2015 and Design for a Fold, 2015, both continue Chodzko’s speculations about the affects of flows of empathy across time and space and between the local and the remote.
-Many of Chodzko’s works evolve through this sense of projecting outwards from the self into the perception of, not only other people, but also the inanimate through migratory embodiments with objects, rooms, places, institutions, images.
+Many of Chodzko’s works evolve through this sense of projecting outwards from the self into the perception of, not only other people, but also the apparently inanimate, through migratory embodiments with objects, rooms, places, institutions, images (see also the permanent public sculptures a way from heaven and Holding the Earth this Way ).

-The pedagogical performative works The School of Beginnings and The House of Beautifully Earned Trust (both 2018) developed from folding the imagined ‘end of art’ into its current reality; the erosion of art education by the neoliberal ideologically driven ‘economic need’.
-Creating a group, Muster Station, from recent students Chodzko had worked with while teaching within the University of Kent’s Fine Art department and as a response to the University’s decision to close their entire School a series of collective works were formed as questions of creative survival.
-The School of Beginnings (at Tate Exchange): imagined art having ‘ended,’ resulting in museums’ objects being used solely for data storage.
-The House of Beautifully Earned Trust (at Whitstable Biennale) proposed that in order to truly understand the scepticism about art’s purpose we need art to transform itself into a home and its family, living, somehow beyond art’s existence, yet hospitable to anyone.
-Recent works have continued explorations into the relationships between place (particularly the idea of ‘the garden’), perception, identity, mythology, ritual, language, the body and the unconscious (eg; A Hostile Environment (2019), Fluid Dynamics; The Quail is Rising (2020), O, you happy roots, branch and mediatrix [live] (2020)Thru hole I blind/O/Thru hole oui see (2020), The Return of the Fleet Spring Heads (2021)), The Valley Unfurls its Song (2021), and the The Green, the Flow, the Path of the Game (2021)
+Recent works have continued explorations into the ecological relationships between place (particularly the idea of ‘the garden’), perception, identity, mythology, ritual, language, the body and the unconscious (eg; A Hostile Environment (2019), Fluid Dynamics; The Quail is Rising (2020), O, you happy roots, branch and mediatrix [live] (2020)Thru hole I blind/O/Thru hole oui see (2020), The Return of the Fleet Spring Heads (2021)), The Valley Unfurls its Song (2021), and the The Green, the Flow, the Path of the Game (2021).

 Born in 1965.
 Lives and works in Whitstable, Kent, UK.